codefellows-seattle-javascript-401d21/38-file-reader-api/lab-melanie/README.md

 localhost:8080/welcome/signin
 ```

-This will then redirect the user to their dashboard.
-At this point, a second user may sign up and will be automatically redirected to the dashboard, but not on the initial user sign up.

 Once a user has been signed in or signed up, they may navigate to the dashboard at any time.
 If a user attempts to access the dashboard for the first time, the dashboard route will redirect the user to the signup route.

 Dashboard route:
 ```
 localhost:8080/dashboard
 ```

+A navbar exists to direct a user to their dashboard and settings once they have signed in.
+The settings includes a form to create a profile and upload an avitar picture.

 ---